Gold Standard PBL: Essential Project Design Elements

 - Voice and Vision: Engaging Students in School Design

-- Learners Ask Four Deep Question, PBL Provides Opportunities to Answer Them
+- Learners Ask Four Deep Questions, PBL Provides Opportunities to Answer Them

 - Designing Projects with Students, Not for Them